The prime minister is the leader of the largest political party among those forming the government.

 Some prime ministers were very successful at the management role and as a result held power for long periods.
 Sidney Holland and Keith Holyoake stepped down under internal pressure only after lengthy terms: 1949–57 for Holland and 1960–72 for Holyoake.
 Jim Bolger (1990–97) and Robert Muldoon (1975–84) were also effective at controlling ministers, but Bolger ultimately fell to a caucus coup – a fate Muldoon only narrowly avoided in 1980.
 David Lange (1984–89) was a prime minister who was successful with voters but less successful at managing his cabinet ministers.

 Increases in the size of cabinet in the 20th century meant that in an 80- or 84-seat Parliament almost half of a governing party’s MPs might be ministers or parliamentary under-secretaries.
-In 2017, when there were 120 seats in Parliament, cabinet had 20 members.
-In addition, there were five ministers outside cabinet, three support-party ministers and three parliamentary under-secretaries.
+In 2023, when there were 120 seats in Parliament, cabinet had 20 members.
+In addition, there were five ministers outside cabinet, two co-operation agreement ministers and one parliamentary under-secretary.

 As well as chairing cabinet, most 19th-century premiers were responsible for the important colonial secretary or revenue portfolios.
 By the 20th century the finance portfolio was considered too burdensome to combine with the role of prime minister.
 Muldoon, who was minister of finance as well as prime minister, was criticised for concentrating too much power in his own hands.